ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

-Now, we can apply this circuit onto our state by writing
+Now, we can apply this circuit onto our state by writing:

 ```python